 Class Notes – Class Year Unknown

-Jane Elder Wulff, a Clark Mature Learning alumna and writer of “First Families of Vancouver’s African American Community” in 2012, will moderate a panel discussion NAACP Generations: Yesterday, Today and Tomorrow, at the Clark County Historical Museum on February 7th.
+Jane Elder Wulff, writer of “First Families of Vancouver’s African American Community” in 2012, will moderate a panel discussion NAACP Generations: Yesterday, Today and Tomorrow.
+The event occurs at the Clark County Historical Museum on February 7.

 Former Phoenix editor and Clark alumna Lily Hart is published in the winter 2018 edition of Oregon Historical Quarterly.
 Her essay is titled “Voices of the River: The Confluence Story Gathering Interview Collection,” describes the Confluence Project, which conducts interviews with Indigenous people of the Columbia River.